wolfeidau/go-bootstrap/README.md

 # get started

-Modify the following files to update the name of the service, this will be automated in the future.
+* Modify the name of the service in the following places, found using ack:

-* `.gitignore`
-* `Makefile`
-* `command/version.go`
-* `command/agent/command.go`

-Code changes are located as follows, found using ack:

 ```
 $ ack appname